sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 23 Creating a Data Service Class.md

 - We use an `if` statement checking if the argument car doesn't have the field then push errors with instance of DataError.
 - We also need return true or false for `validateCarData` because we wrapped it in a `if` statement.
 - Create anoter local variable and we initialize it as `false` .
 So we can set it to true if there are errors
+- Validation here can check for required fields, have a check for each field itself, like checking a valid format for longitude and latitude, making sure the license number is something that would be valid
+- Create validation that `miles` driven is acutally a number
 ```
 	validateCarData(car) {
 		 requiredProps = 'license model latlong miles make'.split(' ');